+

 Non-standard sprockets: Customized according to customer drawings.

-Tapered hole sprockets: including BTL series, QTL series and STL series, suitable for different sizes and requirements.
+Tapered bore sprockets: Including BTL series, QTL series, and STL series, suitable for different sizes and requirements.

 Specification Description and Key Parameters

-Pitch (p): The distance between the centers of two adjacent teeth on a sprocket, which is a core dimension in sprocket design.
+Pitch (p): The distance between the centers of two adjacent teeth on the sprocket, a core dimension in sprocket design.

-Number of teeth (Z): The number of teeth on a sprocket, which determines the transmission ratio and the way the chain wraps around it.
+Number of teeth (Z): The number of teeth on the sprocket, which determines the transmission ratio and how the chain wraps around the sprocket.

-Pitch circle diameter (D): The diameter of the circle where the centers of the chain rollers lie.
+Pitch circle diameter (D): The diameter of the circle where the centers of the chain links are located on the sprocket.
 The calculation formula is D = p * (Z / 2π).

-Top land diameter (Da): The diameter of the circle where the top of the teeth lie.
-The calculation formula is Da = D + 2 * h * a, where h is the tooth height and a is the top land height coefficient.
+Addendum circle diameter (Da): The diameter of the circle where the tops of the sprocket teeth are located.
+The calculation formula is Da = D + 2 * h * a, where h is the tooth height, and a is the addendum coefficient.

-Root diameter (Df): The diameter of the circle where the roots of the teeth lie.
+Dedendum circle diameter (Df): The diameter of the circle where the roots of the sprocket teeth are located.
 The calculation formula is Df = D - 2 * h * (1 - a).

-Tooth space width (b): The width of the gap between two adjacent teeth.
+Tooth width (b): The width of the gap between adjacent teeth.
 The calculation formula is b = p / 2.

-Wide applicability: Different types of sprockets are suitable for various application scenarios, such as precise positioning and heavy-duty transmission.
+Wide range of applications: Different types of sprockets are suitable for various application scenarios, such as precision positioning and heavy-duty transmission.

 Product Query